• Skip to primary navigation

 • Add the vegan mayonnaise, hoisin sauce, dijon mustard, garlic powder, onion powder, salt, ground black pepper, smoked paprika and liquid smoke to the mixing bowl .

 • Add in the cooked couscous and the vital wheat gluten and stir until slightly mixed.
-Then get in there with your hands and form it into a big ball and then knead it about 20-30 times so that the wheat gluten can activate properly.
-You don’t have to worry about the wheat gluten being over-kneaded and causing them to be too tough because there is not a lot of wheat gluten used, so over-kneading is not too much of a worry here.
+Then get in there with your hands and form it into a big ball and knead it about 20-30 times so that the wheat gluten can activate properly.
+You don't have to worry about the wheat gluten being over-kneaded and causing them to be too tough because there is not a lot of wheat gluten used, so over-kneading is not too much of a worry here.

-• Divide into four sections and then either form each section into a burger shape with your hands or pat down into a round cutter to make a nice flat patty shape.
+• Divide into four sections and then either form each section into a burger shape with your hands or pat it down into a round cutter to make a nice flat patty shape.

-• If you’re cooking on the grill then make sure the grill is lightly oiled so the burgers won’t stick.
-Brush the burgers with barbecue sauce and then grill on one side for 5 minutes and then the other for 5 minutes.
+• If you're cooking on the grill then make sure the grill is lightly oiled so the burgers won't stick.
+Brush the burgers with BBQ sauce and then grill on one side for 5 minutes and then the other for 5 minutes.
 The timing can be a little different on the grill so you can also just play it by ear.
-They’re ready when they are nicely browned on both sides.
+They're ready when they are nicely browned on both sides.

 • Serve on hamburger buns with lettuce, sliced tomato, pickles, avocado, red onion and vegan thousand island dressing.